kyandro-casti/Aurelia-Botanica/README.md

 ```
 ## Using exe file

 You only need to click twice on the .exe file.
-All requirements to run are within the file
+All requirements to run the file are compiled within the .exe file